sunnysuman39/ecommerce-api/README.md

 ## Features

-- **Create Product**: Allows users to create a new product with details such as name, description, price, etc.
+- **Create Product**: Allows to create a new product with details such as name, description, price, quantity, image_url.
 - **Read Products**: Fetch a list of all products or a single product by ID.
 - **Update Product**: Modify the details of an existing product.
 - **Delete Product**: Remove a product from the system.